 Oak tree pruning, when and why

 There are a few other Certified Arborist in the area that prune them whenever.
 They know the reasons why it should be done in the winter, yet they do it and they know that it is wrong, these are the guys who became certified for the wrong reasons, just to flash a piece of paper in a face.
-If they practiced true arboriculture, They would not do this
+If they practiced true Arboriculture, They would not do this.

 Share and Enjoy: